Shore Hardness

 Shore A is the most commonly used scale.

-The Shore D Hardness Scale measures the hardness of hard rubbers, semi-rigid plastics and hard plastics, such as those used in a PVC Pipe.
+The Shore D Hardness Scale measures the hardness of hard rubbers, semi-rigid plastics, and hard plastics, such as those used in PVC Pipes.

 How is a material measured?

-To measure a material’s hardness, mainly rubber, elastomers and polymers, a Shore durometer is used.
+To measure the hardness of materials such as rubber, elastomers, and polymers, a Shore durometer is used.
 Depending on the scales that a material is being tested for, a different presser foot might be used.
-For Shore A, a flatter presser foot is used and for a Shore D, a more pointed presser foot is used.
+For Shore A, a flatter presser foot is used, and for Shore D, a more pointed presser foot is used.
 A Shore Durometer has a meter from 0-100 that it uses to record a reading.

 A sample is positioned straight and under the durometer.
 The durometer is pressed against the material until the flat metal plate is level with the sample.
-A higher result represents a higher resistance to indentation and therefore a higher number on the scale of hardness.
+A higher result indicates greater resistance to indentation and, therefore, a higher hardness number on the hardness scale.

 How can we support your project?

-Together we can determine the best design, material and production decisions for optimum quality, speed and value.
+Together, we can determine the best design, material, and production decisions for optimal quality, speed, and value.